sirius-ms/sirius/sirius-sdk/sirius-sdk.openapi/docs/RunsExperimentalApi.md

 > TagGroup addGroup(projectId, groupName, filter, type)

-Group tags in the project
+&lt;strong&gt;(EXPERIMENTAL)&lt;/strong&gt; Group tags in the project

-Group tags in the project.   &lt;p&gt;  &lt;h2&gt;EXPERIMENTAL&lt;/h2&gt;  This endpoint is experimental and not part of the stable API specification.
-This endpoint can change at any time, even in minor updates.  &lt;/p&gt;   Group tags in the project.
-The group name must not exist in the project.   &lt;p&gt;  See &lt;code&gt;/tagged&lt;/code&gt; for filter syntax.  &lt;/p&gt;
+&lt;strong&gt;(EXPERIMENTAL)&lt;/strong&gt; Group tags in the project.
+The group name must not exist in the project.   &lt;p&gt;  See &lt;code&gt;/tagged&lt;/code&gt; for filter syntax.  &lt;/p&gt;   &lt;p&gt;This endpoint is experimental and not part of the stable API specification.
+This endpoint can change at any time, even in minor updates.&lt;/p&gt;

 ### Example